What is the financial assessment?

 In Northern Ireland

-In Northern Ireland, home care is free if you have been assessed by your local authority as needing it.
+In Northern Ireland, home care is free if you have been assessed by your local Health and Social Care (HSC) Trust as needing it.
 This is regardless of personal circumstances, so no financial assessment is necessary.

 In Scotland, personal care is free if you’re over 65 years of age and have been assessed by your local authority as needing it.
 This is regardless of personal circumstances – so no financial assessment is necessary.
 However, charges still apply to non-personal care services.